PaulCarmanPro/configuration-dunst/README.md

 Dunst is a notification daemon which resonds to nofication signals sent by nofity-send over dbus.
 Dunst also comes with dunstctl which provides extra features like...

-dunstctl close-all # removes all notificatons and is bound to Super-Esc in openboxrc. dunstctl history-pop # redisplay previous notification
+dunstctl close-all # removes all notificatons (bound to Super-Esc in openboxrc). dunstctl history-pop # redisplay previous notification (bound to Shift-Super-Esc in openboxrc).

 The global dunstrc is in /etc/xdg/dunstrc.